marbatlle/marbatlle.github.io/content/authors/admin/_index.md

 ---
 # Hi there.

-I'm Mar and I'm from the lively city of Barcelona.
+I'm Mar Batlle.
+I'm a Bioinformatics Research Intern at Barcelona Supercomputing Center, focusing on applying multilayer networks techniques to the study of rare diseases affecting children.

 I attended Universitat de Girona where I earned my BSc in Biotechnology.
-During school, I ended up working as the program director at a summer camp in the picturesque area of Algonquin Park, in Ontario, Canada.
-But the COVID-19 pandemic, turned my plans upside down and gave me the time to change my focus and break into a new and exciting career path.
-I started grad school at the National School of Health, ISCIII in their Master's of Precision Medicine and Health Bioinformatics.
-Now doing an internship at the Barcelona Supercomputing Center, focusing in the study of multilayer networks and Hepatoblastoma.
+During school, I ended up working as the program director and hiring managet at a summer camp in the picturesque area of Algonquin Park, in Ontario, Canada.

+The COVID-19 pandemic, turned my plans upside down and gave me the time to change my focus and break into a new and exciting career path, bioinformatics.
+I started grad school at the National School of Health, ISCIII and graduated with a Master's of Bioinformatics Applied to Precision Medicine and Health.

-This website is meant to be a portfolio of all my side projects and some of my school projects.
-It'll also contain the summary of some of my notes and resources curated during this learning path.
+This website is meant to be a portfolio of my side projects and some of my school projects, including notes and resources curated during this learning path.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resume{{< /staticref >}}.